delapazruiz/abm.disease.mobility.wastewater/README.md

 ## Long-term reproducibility

-Note: This version is not ready. do not try it.
+Note: This version is not ready.
+Do not try it.
 Requires some expertise with Docker.

 -   Install and run Git Bash.
 See: <https://gitforwindows.org/>